STRATEGY AND STATECRAFT

 B.A. with a Major in Strategy and Statecraft

-The Bachelor of Arts in Strategy and Statecraft is offered in partnership with the Clements Center for National Security.
-It combines rigorous engagement with the classic texts of politics, war, and diplomacy with historical and contemporary case studies of statecraft in action.
+The Bachelor of Arts with a major in Strategy and Statecraft cultivates judgement and discernment in national and foreign affairs through a rigorous engagement with the classic texts of politics, war, and diplomacy, historical and contemporary analysis, and the practice of statecraft and strategy.

 Fall 2027 Catalog